-Homemade Caramel Sauce is quick, simpler than you’d think, and requires only three ingredients!
-Perfect for topping your favorite desserts with or for gifting during the holidays!
+Homemade Caramel Sauce is quick, easier than you’d think, and comes together in just 10 minutes with 4 ingredients!
+It’s the perfect topping your favorite desserts or a lovely homemade holiday gift.

 This post was originally published in October of 2018, but I just updated it with fresh new photos, including step-by-step photos!

 - 10 Minute Recipe – This Salted Caramel recipe takes just 10 minutes – once you’ve made homemade caramel, and you see how easy it is, you’ll never go back!

 - Simple Ingredients – This recipe uses just 4 basic ingredients – butter, sugar, heavy cream, and salt.
 There’s no candy thermometer involved here, like in some caramel recipes!